Lightsmark and Lighsprint SDK are now free and open source software.

 was blocked by enormous regression count on gcc trunk,

-however last 2 weeks after
+however last 2 weeks after Moscow meeting

-regression hack-a-thon
+and regression hack-a-thon

 showed unbelievable progress with serious bug count going from 160 to 105.
 Go go gcc 4.2!